istqborg/istqb_product_template/syllabus/01-chapter1.md

-# Main name of the chapter - 123 minutes
+# Chapter one - 123 minutes

 #### Keywords